Sudipta-Sen/SystemDesignMasterClass/DistributedSystems/Session1.md

     - Zookeeper provides a durable, fault-tolerant, distributed config store with built-in pub-sub capabilities.

     - It tracks servers listening to a particular configuration key, ensuring guaranteed delivery when config changes.

+## Observability for LB Server
+In a distributed system, monitoring backend servers is essential to maintain availability and performance.
+As we focus on LB servers in this discussion, we’ll explore how observability helps monitor LB performance, track backend health, and manage system scaling to ensure optimal reliability.

+### Health Check and LB Monitoring

+- LB forwards client requests to backend servers.
+To ensure efficient routing, it's important for the LB to know the current health of each backend server.

+- **Health Check API:** Each backend server exposes a `/health` endpoint, which the LB could theoretically use to monitor server health.

+- **Challenges:** Performing health checks directly from the LB is inefficient.
+Large numbers of backend servers would slow down the LB’s primary task of routing requests.

+    - Technical Reasons:
+        - Limited TCP connections: Each health check and request require separate connections.

+        - Redundant health checks from multiple LBs: Multiple LBs querying the same server create unnecessary load.

+        - **Staleness and delay:** If backend servers fail between health checks, this might not be reflected immediately in the LB’s decision-making process.

+### Orchestrator for Health Checks
+- Instead of having the LB handle health checks, we introduce an **Orchestrator Server**.
+This server regularly checks the health of all backend servers and updates the central **Config DB** accordingly.

+- Advantages:
+    - Reduces the load on LBs.
+    - Removes redundant checks by delegating to a single orchestrator that updates all LBs.
+    - Allows efficient updating of backend server health in a highly available manner.

+### Self-Healing and Scalability
+- The orchestrator system is designed to be self-healing.
+If an orchestrator worker goes down, another worker takes over its responsibilities.
+A leader is elected to distribute the monitoring tasks among workers.

+- Leader Election: The orchestrator system includes a leader who delegates backend server monitoring to workers.
+If a leader fails, another worker can take over as the leader, ensuring continuous monitoring.

+###  Redis Pub-Sub Model for Configuration Updates
+- A Redis Pub-Sub model is used to update LBs when there are configuration changes in the Config DB (e.g., adding or removing a backend server).
+    - New LB servers subscribe to the Redis Pub-Sub channel, and whenever there’s a change in the Config DB, the update is pushed to all subscribed LBs.
+    - This eliminates the need to manually track IP addresses of all LB servers.

+### Ensuring Availability with Prometheus and DNS
+- **Monitoring with Prometheus:** The orchestrator uses Prometheus to monitor average CPU and memory utilization and to determine when to scale the number of LB servers up or down.

+- **DNS for Load Balancing:** Instead of introducing another LB for the LBs, a DNS server is used to distribute traffic among multiple LBs.

+    - When a user requests a domain (e.g., `google.com`), the DNS server returns the IP address of an available LB.

+    - The orchestrator ensures that new LBs are added to the DNS, and old LBs are removed automatically as part of scaling.

+### Core DNS with Virtual IP for High Availability
+- To ensure high availability of the DNS server itself, multiple Core DNS servers are set up with a Virtual IP (VIP).
+This VIP is mapped to the actual DNS server's physical IP address at the router level.

+- The virtual IP ensures that even if the physical DNS server IP changes due to failover, the external world continues to interact with the system through a stable IP address.